magento/merchdocs/src/stores/security-two-factor-authentication-use.md

 title: Using Two-Factor-Authentication
 ---

-The following instructions show how to configure two-factor authentication during your initial sign in and authenticate your identity.
-For complete instructios, see [Admin Sign In]({% link stores/admin-signin.md %}).
+The following instructions show how to configure two-factor authentication during your initial sign in and how to authenticate your identity.
+For complete instructions, see [Admin Sign In]({% link stores/admin-signin.md %}).

 ## Google Authenticator